|ECE||Early Childhood Education|

 |Ministry||Ministry of Education|

-The ECE Return is an electronic collection of information from early learning services that focuses on service activity during a particular week as advised by the Ministry.
-The ECE Return is submitted through ELI Web or an SMS.
-The information collected by the ECE Return provides information about staff at the service, contact hours of staff in teaching roles during the ECE Return week, teaching languages, and wait times.
+The Annual ECE Return is an electronic collection of information from early learning services that focuses on service activity during a particular week as advised by the Ministry.
+The information collected by the Annual ECE Return provides information about children’s enrolment and attendance as well as information on staff at the service, contact hours of staff in teaching roles during the Annual ECE Return week, teaching languages, and wait times.

 As of 2014, the ECE Return replaced the paper-based RS61 for licensed early learning services connected to ELI.
-Child information collected in the paper-based RS61 is collected via ELI for all eligible early learning services that have connected to ELI, so it is not included in the ECE Return.
+Services not eligible to connect to ELI need to complete the RS61 Return and submit it to the Ministry.

 This information contributes to a comprehensive information base on ECE in New Zealand and is used by the Ministry to monitor and forecast ECE expenditure and design new policies.

-Does my service have to complete and ECE Return?
+Does my service have to complete an Annual ECE Return?

-The ECE Return does not collect staff names nor does it identify individual staff members.
+The Annual ECE Return does not collect staff names nor does it identify individual staff members.

-Should I include relievers in the ECE Return?
+Should I include relievers in the Annual ECE Return?

-Yes, all staff in a teaching role that had child contact hours during the ECE Return week, including relievers, must be accounted for in the ECE Return.
+Yes, all staff in a teaching role that had child contact hours during the Annual ECE Return week, including relievers, must be accounted for in the Annual ECE Return.